Consistency proof of a fragment of PV with substitution in bounded arithmetic: Introduction

 \section{Introduction}

-Ever since Buss showed the relation of his hierarchy of bounded arithmetic $S^i_2, i = 1, 2, \ldots$ to polynomial-time hierarchy of computational complexity \cite{Buss:Book}, the question of whether his hierarchy is collapsed at some $i=n$ or not, has become one of the central questions of bounded arithmetic.
-This is because the collapse of Buss's hierarchy implies the collapse of polynomial-time hierarchy.
-In particular, $S^1_2 = \bigcup_{i = 1, 2, \ldots} S^i_2$ (the right hand side will be denoted by $S_2$.) implies $P = NP$, because $S^1_2$ characterizes polynomial time-computable functions $P$.
+Ever since Buss showed the relation between his hierarchy of bounded arithmetic, $S^i_2, i = 1, 2, \ldots$, and the polynomial time hierarchy of computational complexity \cite{Buss}, the question of whether his hierarchy collapses at some $i=n$ has become a central question in bounded arithmetic.
+This is because the collapse of Buss's hierarchy implies the collapse of polynomial time hierarchy.

-A classical way to prove the separation of theories is the use of the second incompleteness theorem of G\"odel.
-If it is proved that $S_2$ proves the consistency of $S^1_2$, $S^1_2 \not= S_2$ is obtained, because $S^1_2$ cannot prove its own consistency.
+A classical way to prove the separation of theories is to use the second incompleteness theorem of G\"odel.
+For example, if it is proved that $S_2$ proves the consistency of $S^1_2$, $S^1_2 \not= S_2$ is obtained, because $S^1_2$ cannot prove its own consistency.

-Unfortunately, Wilkie and Paris showed that $S_2$ cannot prove the consistency of Robinson arithmetic $Q$ \cite{Wilkie1987Scheme}, a much weaker system.
+Wilkie and Paris showed that $S_2$ cannot prove the consistency of Robinson arithmetic $Q$ \cite{Wilkie1987Scheme}, which is a much weaker system.
 Although this result stems more from the free use of unbounded quantifiers than from the power of arithmetic, Pudl\'ak showed that $S_2$ cannot prove the consistency of bounded proofs (proofs in which the formulas only have bounded quantifiers) of $S^1_2$ \cite{PudlakNote}.
-The result was refined by Takeuti \cite{Takeuti1990} and Buss and Ignjatovi\'c \cite{BussUnprovability}, who showed that, even if the induction were to be removed from $S^1_2$, $S_2$ would still not be able to prove the consistency of its bounded proofs.
+The result was refined by Takeuti \cite{takeuti1990some}, as well as by Buss and Ignjatovi\'c \cite{BussUnprovability}, who showed that, even if induction is removed from $S^1_2$, $S_2$ is still not able to prove the consistency of its bounded proofs.

-Thus, it would be interesting to delineate theories which can be proven to be consistent in $S_2$ and $S^1_2$, to find a theory $T$ that can be proven to be consistent in $S_2$ but not in $S^1_2$.
-In particular, we focus on Cook and Urquhart's system $\PV$, which is essentially an equational version of $S^1_2$.
-Buss and Ignjatovi\'c stated that $\PV$ cannot prove the consistency of $\PV^-$, a system based on $\PV$ from which induction has been removed.
-On the other hand, Beckmann \cite{Beckmann2002} later proved that $S^1_2$ can prove the consistency of a theory which is obtained from $\PV^-$ by removing the substitution rule.
+Thus, it will be interesting to delineate theories that can be proven to be consistent in $S_2$ and $S^1_2$ in order to find a theory $T$ that can be proven to be consistent in $S_2$ but not in $S^1_2$.
+In particular, we focus on Cook and Urquhart's system $\PV$~\cite{cook1975feasibly}, which is essentially an equational version of $S^1_2$.
+Buss and Ignjatovi\'c stated that $\PV$ cannot prove the consistency of $\PV^-$, a system based on $\PV$ from which induction has been removed but substitution is retained.
+On the other hand, Beckmann \cite{Beckmann2002} later proved that $S^1_2$ can prove the consistency of a theory obtained from $\PV^-$ by removing the substitution rule.